Rjrtgarcia/ConsultEaseFinal/docs/user_manual.md

 #### RFID Card Not Recognized
 - Ensure you are holding the card close to the reader
 - Try scanning the card again, more slowly
+- Try using the manual RFID input option if available
+- If using a 13.56 MHz reader, ensure it's configured correctly
 - If the problem persists, see an administrator to verify your card registration

 #### Faculty Status Not Updating
 - Check if the BLE beacon is functioning (LED indicator)
 - Ensure the beacon has sufficient battery power
 - Verify the BLE ID is correctly registered in the system
+- Check if the ESP32 is properly connected to the network
 - Restart the Faculty Desk Unit if necessary
+- Check the MQTT broker status on the server

 #### Central System Unresponsive
 - Wait a few moments for the system to respond
 - If the touchscreen remains unresponsive, notify an administrator
+- Press F11 to toggle fullscreen mode if the display is cut off
+- Press F5 to toggle the on-screen keyboard if needed
 - The system may require a restart
+- Check system logs for any error messages

 #### Faculty Desk Unit Display Issues
 - Check the power connection
 - Verify WiFi connectivity (indicator on the screen)
 - Restart the unit if necessary
+- Check if the MQTT connection is established
+- Verify the ESP32 is properly configured

+#### Database Issues
+- If you can't access student or faculty data, the database may be unavailable
+- Administrators should check if PostgreSQL is running
+- Verify the database credentials in the environment variables
+- Try restoring from a backup if the database is corrupted
+- Regular database backups are recommended to prevent data loss

+#### Admin Dashboard Issues
+- If CRUD operations are not working, check database permissions
+- Ensure you're logged in with an admin account
+- Check the system logs for any error messages
+- Try clearing browser cache if using a web interface
+- Restart the application if the dashboard is unresponsive

 ### Contact Support